 Mercedes GLC MPG & CO2

-The 220 d version of the 2.0-litre diesel engine can return up to 45.6mpg, reducing slightly in top trims with optional wheels fitted.
-CO2 emissions of 175g/km mean it sits in the highest BiK band, which won’t appeal to company-car drivers.
-The more powerful GLC 300d is a shade less economical, at up to 42.8mpg, with emissions of 184g/km.
+The 220 d version of the 2.0-litre diesel engine can return up to 46.3mpg officially, reducing slightly in top trims with optional wheels fitted.
+CO2 emissions of 166g/km mean it sits in the highest BiK band, which won’t appeal to company-car drivers.
+The more powerful GLC 300 d is a shade less economical, at up to 42.8mpg, with emissions of 173g/km.
 By comparison, the BMW X3 xDrive 30d offers more pace and returns 46.3mpg with 159g/km.

-Petrol engines are offered too.
-A GLC 300 model promises up to 33.6mpg, while the AMG 43 and 63 models above are even thirstier.
+Petrol engines are also offered.
+A GLC 300 model promises up to 34mpg, while the AMG 43 and 63 models are even thirstier.
 They certainly prioritise speed over running costs; you can expect 26 and 22mpg respectively.
 All petrols are in the top BiK band.

-After the first year's CO2-based road tax (generally included in the on-the-road price), Mercedes GLCs cost £150 a year to tax, or £10 less if it's a hybrid.
-Every GLC now has a list price (including options) of more than £40,000, making it liable for an additional surcharge of £325 a year in years two to six, bringing the annual bill to £475 during that period.
+After the first year's CO2-based road tax (generally included in the on-the-road price), Mercedes GLCs cost the standard annual rate in VED (road tax), or £10 less if it's a mild-hybrid or plug-in hybrid.
+Every GLC now has a list price (including options) of more than £40,000, making it liable for an additional surcharge in years two to six, elevating the annual bill during that period.

 Insurance groups for the facelifted Mercedes GLC are quite high, with diesel versions starting in groups 32 and the GLC 300 de in groups 44-45 out of 50.
-Oddly, this is just as high as the AMG versions in groups 41-44.
+Oddly, this is just as high as the AMG versions, in groups 41-47.